 After the surgery, you should expect to be satisfied with the results that will have you looking more youthful.
 The majority of patients tend to have lifetime lasting results, but for others, drooping eyelids can reoccur.

 Bruising and swelling will be felt for around 2 weeks after the surgery but this will gradually reduce after this period.
-Scars can take several months to fade.
+Scars can take several months to fade and the recovery period for upper eyelid blepharoplasty and lower eyelid blepharoplasty can depend on different factors.

 What Could Go Wrong With The Surgery?